 \subsection{ViCA: Vision-Only Cross-Attention}

 Motivated by the above diagnostics, we introduce \textbf{ViCA}, a minimal architectural modification.
-Fig.~\ref{fig:vica} contrasts ViCA with token-dropping approaches and illustrates its design:
+Figure~\ref{fig:vica} contrasts ViCA with token-dropping approaches and illustrates its design:

-(1) \textbf{Removing visual token write operations}: Visual tokens no longer participate in self-attention or feed-forward updates at any transformer layer.
+(1) \textbf{Removing visual token write operations}: Visual tokens no longer participate in self-attention or FFN updates at any transformer layer.
 After the initial projection, visual token representations remain fixed and are not written by either attention or FFN modules.
-Importantly, this differs from freezing the vision encoder: ViCA operates entirely within the language model and does not prevent the vision encoder itself from being fine-tuned.
+Importantly, this differs from freezing the vision encoder: ViCA operates entirely within the language model and does not prevent the vision encoder itself from being finetuned.

-(2) \textbf{Sparse cross-modal read operations}: To preserve effective vision-to-language read path, text–to-vision cross-attention is retained only at a small set of diagnostically identified key layers.
+(2) \textbf{Sparse cross-modal read operations}: To preserve effective vision-to-language read path, text--to-vision cross-attention is retained only at a small set of diagnostically identified key layers.
 In these layers, visual tokens serve as static keys and values that text tokens can attend to, while all remaining layers operate purely on text tokens.

 Together, these designs yield a streamlined computation graph in which \emph{visual-token writes are entirely removed and cross-modal read is confined to a few critical layers}.
-This restructuring eliminates the dominant sources of redundant visual computation during pre-filling, substantially reducing vision-side cost while preserving the cross-modal information flow necessary for downstream performance.
+This restructuring eliminates the dominant sources of redundant visual computation during pre-filling, substantially reducing vision-side cost while preserving the cross-modal information flow necessary for performance.